 Section 51 of the Disaster Management Act (Act 57 of 2002) states that district municipalities may establish a municipal disaster management advisory Forum.
 The uThukela District Disaster Risk Management Advisory Forum was established.
 According to subsection (1), a forum is a body in which the municipality and other key stakeholders consult one another and co-ordinate their actions on matters relating to disaster management in areas under their jurisdiction.
 The uThukela district municipality advisory forum is made up of all relevant stakeholders within the district who may be involved in issues related to disaster management.
-One of the challenges faced by the forum is non-attendance of key stakeholders at the meetings; the forum meets on quarterly basis.
+There is an improvement in terms of attendance of key stakeholders in advisory meetings; the forum meets on quarterly basis.